npavkovic/tech-deep-dives/guides/cloudflare-pages-the-complete-technical-guide-to-static-site-hosting-without-servers.md

----
+---json
-layout: guide.njk
+{
-title: "Cloudflare Pages: The Complete Technical Guide to Static Site Hosting Without Servers"
+  "layout": "guide.njk",
-date: 2025-11-21
+  "title": "Cloudflare Pages: The Complete Technical Guide to Static Site Hosting Without Servers", "date": "2025-11-21",
-description: "To understand why this matters, imagine the traditional way of hosting a website.
+  "description": "To understand why this matters, imagine the traditional way of hosting a website.
 You rent a virtual machine (a server—essentially a computer in a data center) in, say, Ohio.
 When someone in Sydney, Australia visits your site, their request travels through thousands of miles of internet cables: Sydney → various internet routers → Ohio → back to Sydney.
-This journey takes time—often 500 to 2000 milliseconds (half a second to 2 seconds) just to establish the connection, before your server even starts processing the request."
+This journey takes time—often 500 to 2000 milliseconds (half a second to 2 seconds) just to establish the connection, before your server even starts processing the request.", "templateEngineOverride": "md"
-templateEngineOverride: md
+}
 ---

 # Cloudflare Pages: The Complete Technical Guide to Static Site Hosting Without Servers